michael105/minilib/doc/minilib.md

 match_ext2     int match_ext2(char *text, char *re, void(*p_matched_cb)(int number, char *pos,int len), int(*p_wildcard_cb)(int number, char *match_char),text_match *st_match);

                text matching engine

               WORK IN PROGRESS, please use ext_match
+              Atm, please nested brackets are featureful.
+              nesting {} within () seems to work.
+              Nesting round brackets within {} gives sometimes trouble, when wildcards are used within the brackets.
+              I'm leaving this at it is for now.
+              Possibly I'm going to hardcode an error message for nested brackets, or nested brackets with wildcards.

               This is somewhere between a fully fledged expression machine, and a simplicistic solution.